bexelbie/ansible-playbook/docs/manual-steps.md

 # Things I haven't figured out so I do by hand

+# All Systems

+# Mac Only

+  * Install from App Store
+    - Slack
+    - DayOne
+    - Telegram Lite
+    - Todoist

+  * Install from Developer's Websites
+    - Chrome
+    - Dropbox
+    - Toggl
+      * Run Dropbox and manage the login process to start syncing
+    - Calibre
+      * Calibre - Configure proper library path

+  * Set Safari search to duckduckgo

+# Linux Only

   * Set displays to mirror in GNOME

   * Configure Firefox